 Dr. Victoria Veytsman, owner of Cosmetic Dental Studios, knows a thing or two about the importance of a bright, white smile.
-Not only is she one of the most well-known dentists in New York City (she graduated from New York University’s Dental School at the age of 22!), but she’s the go-to dentist for Miss New York USA, Miss New York Teen USA, The Miss America Organization, Miss New York, the Miss New York Latina Organization, and multiple New York Cheerleading teams including the Brooklyn Nets and New York Jets.
+Not only is she one of the most well-known dentists in New York City (she graduated from New York University’s Dental School at the age of 22!), but she’s the go-to orthodontist for Miss New York USA, Miss New York Teen USA, The Miss America Organization, Miss New York, the Miss New York Latina Organization, and multiple New York Cheerleading teams including the Brooklyn Nets and New York Jets.
 Who better to ask about keeping our teeth white?
-I’m a tea and coffee addict – there’s no changing it – so I was curious about what I could do to mitigate the staining effects.
-Here, Dr. Veytsman shares five foods that will make our teeth whiter and five that will contribute to staining and discoloration.
+I’m a tea and coffee addict – there’s no changing it – so I was curious about what I could do to mitigate the staining effects. look at this informative post we share five foods that will make our teeth whiter and five that will contribute to staining and discoloration.
 Happy to say I’m noshing on almonds and drinking water while writing this…

 Foods that keep your teeth white: